-As described above, the Company has issued 337.6 million Class B Units of its subsidiary, BKRF OCB, LLC to its Senior Lenders as of June 30, 2022.
+As described above, the Company has issued 367.6 million Class B Units of its subsidiary, BKRF OCB, LLC to its Senior Lenders as of September 30, 2022.
 To the extent that there is distributable cash, the Company is obligated to make certain distribution payments to holders of Class B Units, and after the distributions reach a certain limit the units will no longer require further distributions and will be considered fully redeemed.
 The Class B unit holders may receive a portion of the distributable cash, as defined under the Senior Credit Facility, available to BKRF HCB, LLC, but generally only up to 25% of the available cash after the required interest and principal payments, operating expenses and ongoing capital requirements have been paid.
-Such payments commence once the Bakersfield Renewable Fuels Refinery begins operations and will continue through the later of five years after operations of the refinery begins or until the cumulative distributions reach a certain threshold defined in the operating agreement of BKRF HCB, LLC.
-The aggregate total payments (including distributions to the Class B Units, all interest and principal payments) to the Senior Lenders cannot exceed two times the amount of the borrowings under the Senior Credit Facility, or approximately \$675.2 million.
-The aggregate fair value of such units on the date of their issuances totaled approximately \$13.5 million which were recorded as debt discount.
-The aggregate fair value of the earned units as of June 30, 2022 and December 31, 2021 was approximately \$8.5 million and \$21.6 million, respectively.
+On August 5, 2022, this percentage was increased from 25% to 35% of defined distributable cash.
+Such payments commence once the Bakersfield Renewable Fuels Refinery begins operating agreement of BKRF HCB, LLC.
+The aggregate total payments (including distributions to the Class B Units, all interest and principal payments) to the Senior Lenders cannot exceed two times the amount of the borrowings under the Senior Credit Facility, or approximately \$735.2 million.
+The aggregate fair value of such units on the date of their issuances totaled approximately \$16.5 million which were recorded as debt discount.
+The aggregate fair value of the earned units as of September 30, 2022 and December 31, 2021 was approximately \$14.9 million and \$21.6 million, respectively.
 It is expected that the fair value will fluctuate depending on market inputs that impact the projected distributable cash.
-The fair value is largely based on the present value of the expected distributions that will be made to the Class B Unit holders, which consider various risk factors, including a market risk premium, project size, projected volumes and pricing, the continuation of the Blenders Tax Credit, the uniqueness and age of the refinery,
+The fair value is largely based on the present value of the expected distributions that will be made to the Class B Unit holders, which consider various risk factors, including a market risk premium, project size, projected volumes and princing, the continuation of the Blenders Tax Credit, the uniqueness and age of the refinery, the volatility of the feedstock and refinery inputs, operational costs,